A. O. Smith: History

-The A.O.
-Smith Corporation was founded in 1874 by Charles Jeremiah Smith as C. J. Smith and Sons, a baby carriage and bicycle parts manufacturer.
-They began forming steel tubing from sheet metal to make bicycle frames.
+The company today known as the A. O. Smith Corporation was founded in 1874 by Charles Jeremiah Smith as C. J. Smith and Sons, a baby carriage and bicycle parts manufacturer.
+It began forming steel tubing from sheet metal to make bicycle frames.
 By 1895, the company was the largest bicycle parts manufacturer.
-In 1899, Arthur Oliver Smith, a son of the founder, developed the world's first pressed steel vehicle frame and they later began making frames for the Peerless Automobile Company, Cadillac, and Ford Motor Company.
+In 1899, Arthur Oliver Smith, a son of the founder, developed the world's first pressed steel vehicle frame and he later began making frames for the Peerless Automobile Company, Cadillac, and Ford Motor Company.
 In 1904, the company incorporated in Milwaukee, Wisconsin, as A. O. Smith Company.

-In 1913, Lloyd Raymond Smith took over, and in 1914, the company introduced the Smith Motor Wheel, a gasoline-powered device for bicycles and in 1915, they began manufacturing the Smith Flyer, which they later sold to Briggs & Stratton Company of Milwaukee.
-A year later in 1916, A.O.
-Smith was incorporated in New York, and in 1917, they began manufacturing bomb casings for World War I.
+In 1913, Lloyd Raymond Smith took over, and in 1914, the company introduced the Smith Motor Wheel, a gasoline-powered device for bicycles.

+In 1915, it began manufacturing the Smith Flyer automobile, which it later sold to Briggs & Stratton of Milwaukee.
+A year later in 1916, A. O. Smith was incorporated in New York.
+In 1917, it began manufacturing bomb casings for World War I.

 In the 1920s, company engineers developed the coated welding rod which they used in manufacturing until 1965, as well as the world's first fully automated automobile frame factory, with the capability of making a frame every eight seconds, until 1958, the first arc-welded, high-pressure vessel used to refine oil, which the company produced until 1963, and oil supply line pipes, until 1972.

-During the Great Depression, the company was said to have excluded blacks from applying for employment in Milwaukee because "the company 'never did and didn't intend to employ Negroes.'"

 In 1933, the company used the process of fusing glass to steel to make a large single-piece glass-lined brewery tank.
-Over the next 32 years, they made more than 11,000 glass-lined tanks.
+Over the next 32 years, it made more than 11,000 glass-lined tanks.
 In 1936, the company patented the glass-lined water heater.
-Three years later, they began mass-producing residential water heaters, but shifted all production to war-time use during World War II.
+Three years later, it began mass-producing residential water heaters, but shifted all production to war-time use during World War II.

 In 1940, the company acquired Sawyer Electric of Los Angeles, California, a manufacturer of electric motors.
 In 1942, it once again began to produce bomb casings, as well as aircraft propellers, undercarriages, torpedoes, and air flasks.
 By 1945, the company had built 4.5 million bombs, 16,750 sets of landing gear, and 46,700 propeller blades.
-They also built nose frames for the B-25 bomber, water heaters, jeep frames, and components for the atomic bomb project.
-In 1946, they built a 400,000 square foot residential water heater plant in Kankakee, Illinois.
-From this plant, they also made waterheaters with the Kenmore name.
-In 1948, they entered the commercial water heater market after acquiring The Burkay Company of Toledo, Ohio.
+It also built nose frames for the B-25 bomber, water heaters, jeep frames, and components for the atomic bomb project.
+In 1946, it built a 400,000 square foot residential water heater plant in Kankakee, Illinois.
+From this plant, it also made water heaters with the Kenmore name.
+In 1948, it entered the commercial water heater market after acquiring The Burkay Company of Toledo, Ohio.
 In 1949, the company began producing Harvestore, a glass-fused-to-steel silo, targeted at dairy and livestock operations.